PingouInfini/pymmich/README.md

 # pymmich

-A fully asynchronous, easy-to-use API client for the Immich API.
+A easy-to-use API client for the Immich API.
 You can use this client to interact with a number of elements

 ## Install requirements